damanic/mjm-clinic/readme.txt

 * `shortcode-staff-list.php`

-TO CUSTOMIZE THE CATEGORY PAGES
+TO CUSTOMISE THE CATEGORY PAGES
 Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/templates/ and place them in the root of your theme folder.
 Customise away.

 * `taxonomy-mjm_clinic_service_category.php`